 - District Improvement – One of the main duties of a superintendent is to be a constant evaluator.
 Superintendents should always be looking for methods, both large and small, to improve their district.
 A superintendent who does not have a vision for continuous improvement isn’t doing their job and doesn’t have the districts best interest in mind.

 - District Policies – The superintendent is responsible for writing new district policies and revising and/or reviewing old ones.
 This should be a yearly endeavor.
-New issues constantly arise and policies should be developed detailing how these issues should and will be dealt with.
+New issues constantly arise and policies should be developed detailing how these issues will be handled.

 - Student Transfers – A superintendent makes the decision whether to accept or deny a transfer to potentially incoming and outgoing students.
 In order for a student to receive a transfer, both superintendents must agree to the transfer.
 If the receiving superintendent agrees to the transfer, but the outgoing superintendent does not, then the transfer is denied.

-- Transportation – Transportation can be a huge role for a superintendent.
+- Transportation – Transportation can be an enormous role for a superintendent.
 The superintendent is responsible for purchasing enough buses, keeping them maintained, hiring bus drivers, and creating routes that maximize efficiency.
-In addition they must develop bicycle routes, walking routes, and snow routes.
+In addition, they must develop bicycle routes, walking routes, and snow routes.

 Lobbies for the District